 In other words, this is not an “everyone is doing it,” “get the world most popular” message in marketing.
 The mass market wants something successful.
 That’s proven and safe.
 Innovators want the fresh, new, interesting and exciting.
 They love to be the first to use a new hot product.

-Kickstarter Marketing Tip # 3: Click on your network
+Kickstarter Marketing Tip # 3: Use your network

 So you have a product you trust.
 What is the first step in getting the word out?
 Put yourself out there.
 Start talking to your family, friends, and neighbors.
 Access social media and share what you do.

 Do not forget that your passion is the driving force behind your campaign.
 You are not just selling everyday products.
 You took a bold step in doing something creative and gutsy.
-You’ll find people you know who will be supportive, even if they do not need your product.
-If you’re not passionate enough about what you’re doing to share it with people who know and respect you, then you won’t do well trying to connect with a broader audience.
+You’ll find that people you know who will be supportive, even if they do not need your product.
 Start reaching out to your network as you develop your prototype.
 You want to have a large network by the time you’re ready to start your campaign.
 The earlier you start spreading the word, the more contacts you’ll have in place when you need them.